marcgardent/basicia/README.md

 ### your workspace

+Quick start with an example :
+- Clone this repository `git clone https://github.com/MarketGarden/basicia_examples`

+OR

 - Locate the `.blend` file you are working with
 - Create the `Libraries` folder alongside your `.blend` file
 - into `Libraries` folder Clone this repository using `git clone https://github.com/armory3d/basicia`